North Hunterdon High School: In the news

 Hickson was named the 2023 Librarian of the Year by the New Jersey Library Association.
-She was recognized as the 2022 Lemony Snicket Prize for Noble Librarians Faced with Adversity by the American Library Association.
+She was recognized with the 2022 Lemony Snicket Prize for Noble Librarians Faced with Adversity by the American Library Association.
 Jury chair Becca Worthington said, "In the midst of adversity, she has remained a firm advocate for first amendment rights and a proud defender of her students' right to read, and the jury is thrilled to celebrate her triumphant spirit."
 Speaking to NJ Spotlight News, Hickson said, "Through the unfortunate experiences that I have had over the last couple of years, I have learned quite a bit about how to reach out to my community, build a network, use the infrastructure of the library community and the First Amendment community, and get protections for the students, for our library and even for myself.”

-The harassment of Hickson and conflict over book-banning has prompted state lawmakers to create new legislation protecting the rights of librarians and school readers.
+The harassment of Hickson and conflict over book-banning prompted state lawmakers to create new legislation protecting the rights of librarians and school readers.
 In January 2024, Sens.
 Andrew Zwicker (D-Middlesex) and Teresa Ruiz (D-Essex) introduced a revised version of the Freedom to Read Act.
 According to NJ Spotlight News, the bill will "set uniform guidelines for evaluating requests to challenge library materials... (and) prevent the removal of materials because of the origin, background or views of their authors.
 The legislation would also protect librarians from being sued for doing their jobs and enable them to file a civil action against someone who harasses them."

+The attacks against Hickson are featured in the Emmy award-winning 2025 documentary “The Librarians,” which shows her testifying in favor of the bill before the NJ Assembly.
+The bill passed in October 2024, and Gov. Phil Murphy signed it into law in December 2024, handing the pen to Hickson.

 In a joint statement, the New Jersey Library Association, the New Jersey School Library Association and the New Jersey Education Association said, "As parents, educators, administrators, and school board members, we stand united against prejudices, and politically motivated culture wars that target the right to read and access to education and information."